Hexagon/entsoe-api-client/CONTRIBUTING.md

 #### Setting up the environment

-Se recommend using VS Code with eslint extensions, which will automatically check your code against THE defined rules as you write it.
+We recommend using VS Code with the deno extensions, which will automatically check your code against the defined rules as you write it.

 1. Fork the repository.
 - Using GitHub Desktop: